Network

 Introduction

-Network is a 1976 American satirical drama film produced by Metro-Goldwyn-Mayer, written by Paddy Chayefsky and directed by Sidney Lumet.
-It is about a fictional television network, the Union Broadcasting System (UBS or "UBS-TV", situated in the film as the "fourth television network" after NBC, CBS, and ABC), and its struggle with poor ratings.
+Network is a 1976 American satirical black comedy-drama film directed by Sidney Lumet and written by Paddy Chayefsky.
+It is about a fictional television network and its struggle with poor ratings.
 The film stars Faye Dunaway, William Holden, Peter Finch (in his final film role), Robert Duvall, Wesley Addy, Ned Beatty, and Beatrice Straight.

-In 2000, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".[3][4]
+In 2000, Network was selected for preservation in the National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".[3][4]
 In 2002, it was inducted into the Producers Guild of America Hall of Fame as a film that has "set an enduring standard for American entertainment".[5]
-Widely considered one of the greatest screenplays of all time,[6] in 2005 the Writers Guilds of America voted Chayefsky's script one of the 10 greatest screenplays in the history of cinema.[7]
-In 2007, the film was 64th among the 100 greatest American films as chosen by the American Film Institute, a ranking slightly higher than the one AFI had given it ten years earlier.
+In 2005 the Writers Guilds of America voted Chayefsky's screenplay one of the 10 greatest in history .[6]
+In 2007, the film was 64th among the 100 greatest American films as chosen by the American Film Institute.

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.